 HOW TO USE HITCH GUIDANCE WITH HITCH VIEW

-If your vehicle has this available feature, Hitch Guidance with Hitch View displays a guideline on the Rear Vision Camera view when you’re in REVERSE to help† line up your hitch to your trailer and offers a close-up Hitch View.
-When driving, Hitch Guidance with Hitch View allows you to briefly check your trailer using the Rear Vision Camera view.
+If your vehicle has this available feature, when you’re in REVERSE, Hitch Guidance displays a centered guideline on the Rear Vision Camera view to help† line up your hitch to your trailer.
+When driving, it allows you to check your trailer using the Rear Vision Camera view.

 2. To line up your vehicle’s hitch ball with your trailer’s coupler, back up slowly.
 Steer to keep the single dynamic guideline aligned over your vehicle’s hitch ball and centered with the coupler of the trailer.